Bermudian dollar: Coins

 Prior to decimalisation and conversion to the dollar, the Government of Bermuda did not issue its own coins, other than the commemorative Bermudian crowns, since the 19th Century at the latest.
 In 1970, the Bermuda Monetary Authority introduced coinage with denominations of 1, 5, 10, 25, and 50 cents.
 From its inception, the 1-cent coin was struck out of bronze until 1988, when it was replaced with copper-plated steel.
 The composition of the 1-cent coin was changed to copper-plated zinc in 1991.
 All other denominations, at the time, were minted from cupronickel.
 Nickel-brass 1-dollar and 5-dollar coins were issued in 1983; neither were very popular, with the 5-dollar coin eventually being withdrawn from circulation on 1 January 1990.
 New 1-dollar coins that were thinner and one-third lighter than the 1983 issue were produced in 1988.
 The 50-cent denomination was also phased out, with the coins being called in on 1 May 1990.
-All denominations of Bermuda coinage depict the monarch of the United Kingdom on the obverse, currently Queen Elizabeth II.
+All denominations of Bermuda coinage depict the monarch of the United Kingdom on the obverse.
 From 1970 through 1985, the royal effigy by Arnold Machin was used, followed by an effigy by Raphael Maklouf from 1986 through 1998.
 The current obverse, introduced in 1999, is the royal effigy sculpted by Ian Rank-Broadley.

 Bermuda has occasionally released commemorative coins to celebrate certain events, historical milestones, flora, and fauna.
 These coins bear a face value, but are generally seen more as collector's items or stores of value.
 Notable among these are the so-called "Bermuda triangles", which are pressed on special lobed triangular planchets, are minted in gold and silver, and come in denominations divisible by three.

+Coins in circulation

 Banknotes

 In the 20th century, its pound notes were issued in all denominations (and the only coins used were UK ones).
 In 1970, the government introduced dollar notes in denominations of 1, 5, 10, 20 and 50 dollars.
 From 1974, the Bermuda Monetary Authority took over paper money production, introducing 100-dollar notes in 1982 and 2 dollars in 1988, when the 1 dollar was replaced by a coin.
 1970 dollar notes are all printed with Bermuda Government across the top.
 Later notes substitute Bermuda Monetary Authority.
 All of the "legacy" banknotes were withdrawn from circulation on 1 January 2014, but still able to be exchanged for new banknotes for 10 years.
 Including the original 1970 series, all horizontal-style banknotes will be phased out in favour of the vertical, 2009 series.